Board of Directors & Chair Members

 COMMUNICATIONS AND PUBLIC RELATIONS, SENIOR CO-CHAIR - Jermyn K.Y.
 Voon, BBA, CPA Student

 Jermyn is a young business professional, focusing in communications/marketing and accounting as well as a community leader.
 He has work experience at both the federal & provincial (Alberta) levels of governments, in addition to the private and non-profit sectors.
 Jermyn brings a strong strategic business background with a wide breadth of functional and technical skillsets in accounting, communications and public relations, customer service, event management, social media and marketing.
 While attending university, he took on various student leadership roles such as when he served as the Commissioner to VP Student Life & the Business Faculty Academic Representative of the MRU Students’ Association, where he participated in the Strategic Planning Focus Group & the Council Engagement Committee.

 Active in the community, Jermyn has been either been a member or has volunteered with numerous political campaigns and community & non-profit organizations.
 Currently, he serves on the Board of Directors of the Federation of Calgary Communities (Finance & Audit Committee Member) & the Canadian Club of Calgary (Communications Committee Chair) in addition to serving as a Rotary District 5360 Communications Committee Member.
-He has served as a Board of Director for Variety Alberta (Communications & Finance Committees Member) & Calgary+Acumen Chapter (Treasurer) and volunteers with various non-profits including Startup Calgary (Calgary Economic Development).
+He has served as a Board of Director for Variety Alberta (Communications & Finance Committees Member) & Calgary+Acumen Chapter (Treasurer) and volunteers with various community organizations including Startup Calgary, Shaw Charity Classic & United Way Calgary.

 COMMUNICATIONS AND PUBLIC RELATIONS, CO-CHAIR - Qingyuan "Ching" Li, B.Comm